What Should You Do If You Are Facing Workplace Harassment?

 You may be experiencing workplace harassment.
 Occupational Health and Safety Act and Ontario Human Rights Code define workplace harassment as “a course of vexatious comments or conduct against a worker”.

-Some examples of workplace harassment can include threats, bullying, any form of intimidation, offensive comments and belittling behaviour.
-It can also include workplace sexual harassment.
+Some examples of harassment can include threats, bullying, any form of intimidation, offensive comments and belittling behaviour.

 Steps for Addressing Workplace Harassment